 Before you contact your network or send out any applications, make sure your resume and LinkedIn profile are updated.
-This brief checklist will help you kick start your job search efforts.
-Reach out to former colleagues or friends work for organizations that interest you.
-Talk to the headhunters, create a list of companies that interest you.
+This brief checklist will help you kick-start your job search efforts.
+Reach out to former colleagues or friends who work for organizations that interest you.
+Create your interview bucket list of companies that you'd love to work for.
 Conduct some informational interviews if you're looking to work in a different industry.
 It might be worth becoming a member of a professional association to learn more about the industry you want to work in.
 Depending on what you do and your location, you might want to start looking at contract/temp/interim work in the meantime.

 6. Keep The Momentum Going

 Looking for a job requires a lot of time and effort.
 You need to have a lot of activity going, so don't get discouraged if you only get one interview for every ten applications sent.
 Make sure you tailor your resume to specific jobs to maximize your chances of getting hired, but also remember most employers are looking for candidates who are a very close match to the job requirements.
 Don't lose focus—it can take a few months to find the right opportunity.
 Don't stop your job search activities, even if you're in advanced interviewing stages with one company.
 You can have a great interview and still not get the job for whatever reason, and then you're back to square one, which can crush your confidence.